DerekCook/CoreMidi4J/README.md

 in 2015, and that we would make it publicly available for others to contribute to.

-CoreMidi4J has been heavily used in some of our own projects for over a year, and we have recently resolved the last known outstanding issue, so we have labeled it version 1.0.
+CoreMidi4J has been heavily used in some of our own projects for several years, and after resolving the last known outstanding issue we labeled it version 1.0.
 Feedback on any new problems or issues is always welcome.

 ## Installation